YunoHost/doc/pages/02.administer/45.tutorials/60.security/security.md

 ! **WARNING:** Following these instructions requires advanced knowledge of system administration.

 !!!! **TIP** Never close your current SSH connection before checking that your alterations work.
 Test your new configuration by opening a new terminal or window.
 That way, you can undo your alterations if anything goes wrong.
+Note that changing the SSH port cannot be tested.

 ### SSH authentication via key